About us

 Rahildaris is a communications professional, illustrator, and refugee youth advocate who uses storytelling, visual communication, and art to amplify the voices and experiences of migrants and refugees.
 Through her work with the Global Refugee Youth Network (GRYN), she develops communication strategies and creative content that support refugee youth leadership, representation, and advocacy.
 Her illustrations explore themes of displacement, belonging, resilience, and identity, translating complex lived experiences into accessible and impactful visual narratives.

-Maria is a Venezuelan activist who has lived in Catalonia since 2017.
+Maria is a Venezuelan activist who has lived in Catalonia since 2017, and is a core member of Top Manta.

 Since then, she has engaged in grassroots organising for street vendors’ rights in Barcelona, especially supporting her fellow Black migrant community.
 She is responsible for external financing at Top Manta, a clothing brand and store founded by undocumented African migrants to create job opportunities, promote the regularisation of migratory status, and rebelliously reclaim the othering Spanish term of manteros for street vendors.
 Maria holds a postgraduate degree in social economy business management from the UPF Mataró technocampus.